-Samsung finally made its first major Android 9.0 Pie announcements and the company’s launched a beta for select Galaxy devices in select regions around the world.
-Galaxy S9 and Galaxy S9+ users in the United States, South Korea, and Germany can try the update and Samsung’s new One UI right now.
+Galaxy S9 and Galaxy S9+ users in the United States, South Korea, Germany, and the United Kingdom can try the update and Samsung’s new One UI right now.

 The company’s Android 9.0 Pie update is still in development but thanks to leaks, and the Galaxy S9 Pie beta, we know quite a bit about the changes Samsung’s making to the Galaxy Note 9’s software.
 We also know quite a bit about the company’s plans for the overall release.

 While the Galaxy Note 9 will be among the first to Samsung’s new operating system, there are some potential disappointments you need to be aware of as we push toward the end of the year.

 In this guide we want to take you through the most exciting things we’ve learned about the Galaxy Note 9 Android Pie update.
 The update is slated to bring several new features including a brand new dark mode.

 We also want to take you through some of the potential disappointments to help you set proper expectations as we get closer to the update’s release.

 Galaxy Note 9 Android Pie Beta